infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 {% /codes %}

-and its implementation, `HelloWorldServiceImpl`, which will contain our tasks:
+Within the same services directory, next define the `HelloWorldServiceImpl`, which will contain our tasks:

 {% codes %}